 It’s important to note that just as with any other medical device, contact lenses are not risk-free.
 Anyone who wears contact lenses has a chance of developing eye infections or other complications with contact lenses.
 However, when worn and cared for according to your eye doctor’s instructions, contact lenses are low-risk and perfectly safe for children and teenagers.

 So, go ahead and bring your child in for a contact lens consultation!
 We’ll help determine if your child is ready for contacts and answer any questions you or your child may have.
-To schedule your child's contact lens fitting or eye exam, contact Dr. Bock Low Vision in San Gabriel and San Fernando Valleys today.
+To schedule your child's contact lens fitting or eye exam, contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California today.